wakaflocka17/lip/expr/varboolexpr/README.md

 typecheck: boolProg -> bool
 ```
 that statically detects when a program is well-typed.
-It is required that the evaluation of well-typed programs will not fail.
+It is required that the evaluation of well-typed programs never fails.

 ## Big-step semantics